vip306/IDS-Module1-alt3-New/chapter7.md

 *** =instructions
 - In the data frame `no_west`, assign the filtered results of `murders` that removes states from the *West*
 - Use `nrow()` function to print the number of states that are in `no_west`
+- Run `no_west` in the console and observe the data frame

 *** =hint
 Use filter and the `!=` operator.